GfSE/SAF-Specification/stereotypes.md

 realizes concept Operational Story

 The Operational Story represents one or more Operational Use Cases in the Usage Scenario identified by the Operational Context.
 The Operational Story is described as narrative telling a story.
-## SAF_PartialFunction
-### Documentation

-A detail of a system function. realizes concept Partial Function

-A Partial Function is a part of a System Function and defines details of the System function.
 ## SAF_PhysicalContext
 ### Documentation